GUIDE TO INNS AND TAVERNS NORFOLK BROADS - SIXTH EDITION

 says their advertising.
 For each adult dining one child under ten eats free.
 Seems like a good idea to us.

-2nd to 9th May 2015 THE RIVERS YARE, CHET & WAVENEY by Rob and Jackie of Nantwich - for which many, many thanks!
+May 2015 THE RIVERS YARE, CHET & WAVENEY by Rob and Jackie of Nantwich

-THE YARE, BRUNDALL - Friday 8th May (Page 59) Our last night back in the boatyard at Brundall and we went down to the Yare pub.
+THE YARE, BRUNDALL - Friday 8th May - (Page 59) Our last night back in the boatyard at Brundall and we went down to the Yare pub.
 Again, we found tasty food from a varied menu - including desserts to put the lbs. on!
-Despite varied reviews locally, we found this a good place to eat.
-There were plenty of staff on hand, and waiting time was minimal.
+Despite varied reviews we found this a good place to eat.
+Plenty of staff on hand, and waiting time minimal.
 Again, good value for money.